CHAPTERS 27-29

 Heather shrugged.
 “Have at it,” she said.
 “You’ve already gone this far.”

-She cringed as his spidery fingers contacted her head.
+She cringed as his fingers contacted her head.
 He was shaking.
 He firmly depressed the side panels that extended up in ellipses from the circular auditory devices on either side of her head.
-The depression stimulated a release of pressure, and with a modest hiss, the two parietal panels, and two more anchored at the front and the back of her head opened outward.

 Heather winced as her mechanical brain—little more than a wad of chips and wires—was exposed to the outside air.
 An awareness ticked off somewhere in her mind that her head was open.
 A mere notification.

 He looked inside.
 With a metal probe, he gently nudged the existing frame, pushed aside some wires in one corner, then the other.
-Heather felt it in dull breaches of the electromagnetic field, covering every exposed surface.
+Heather felt it in dull breaches of the electromagnetic field covering every exposed surface.
 She stared at her knees, her hands folded in her lap, waiting for it to be over.

 “Stabilize the neural network and energy core, and get you outfitted with a proper chest panel.”